Business Strategy and Outlook

 Fair Value and Profit Drivers

-After reviewing Hyatt's second-quarter results, we are maintaining our fair value estimate of $78 per share.
+After reviewing Hyatt's third-quarter results, we are maintaining our fair value estimate of $78 per share.
 Our fair value estimate represents a 12 times 2020 enterprise value/EBITDA multiple.

 The key drivers of our financial model are revPAR, managed and franchised room growth, and owned room growth and margins.